syncfusion-content/xamarin-docs/Xamarin/Image-Editor/transformation.md

 ---
-layout : post
+layout: post
-title : Transformation in Syncfusion SfImageEditor control in Xamarin.Forms description : Learn how to perform transformations in ImageEditor for Xamarin.Forms platform : xamarin.forms control : ImageEditor documentation : ug
+title: Transformation in Syncfusion SfImageEditor control in Xamarin.Forms
+description: Learn how to perform transformations such as rotation and flip in SfImageEditor control for Xamarin.Forms
+platform: xamarin.forms
+control: ImageEditor
+documentation: ug
 ---

-## Transformation
+# Transformation in SfImageEditor

 The image editor control is capable of performing the image transformations such as `rotation` and `flip`.

 ## Rotation

-You can use the `Rotate` method of the image editor to rotate a image.
+You can use the [`Rotate`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Rotate.html) method of the image editor to rotate a image.
 For each rotation, image will be rotated to 90 degrees towards clockwise direction.

 N> Angle cannot be specified in code to alter the rotation angle of the image.